amypolen/usfcph-week1/notes.md

 Branch: Forking from a file on your computer, used to edit code not live, used to test new aspects of your app
-Merge: Taking a branch and merging it back into the tree trunk Squash merge: No matter how many times you commit, it will merge it as one Pull Request + Merge Request:
+Merge: Taking a branch and merging it back into the tree trunk Squash merge: No matter how many times you commit, it will merge it as one Pull Request + Merge Request